 Leading and mentoring others

-When thinking about your work values, it's also important to consider your specific lifestyle values.
-They can impact your decisions when considering what you have to accomplish to achieve certain lifestyle goals.
-Lifestyle values can be both intrinsic and extrinsic.
+When considering your work values, it's essential to analyze your lifestyle values.
+Lifestyle values can affect your decisions when contemplating what you may require to accomplish your goals.
+Lifestyle values can be intrinsic and extrinsic.
 Here are a few lifestyle value examples:

 Saving money for the future